welcome gallery lenticular desk designs exhibits publications products biography digital history links

 For the first time in ten years at Kodak I found myself working in an entirely new and stimulating environment.
 I was surrounded by a group of very talented people who had a real passion for the work that they were doing and who were still willing to take the time to answer my questions.
 It was actually exciting to go to work and learn how all this new electronic stuff worked.
 As I learned I began to envision new ways to apply these technologies.
 I was a little unsure of putting forward my ideas at first but I found most of these people were willing to listen to your ideas no matter what your title.

-Jerry (the engineer I'd been assigned to) and I had begun to figure out a way to calibrate the printer using some photo sensors and a brand new digital oscilliscope.
-By measuring the amount of light at the film plane we hoped we could use these sensors to create a calibration tool that could be used by assembly line workers to quickly adjust the calibration pots to the desired measurement.
-In the end the problem we couldn't overcome was the variability in the sensitometry of the instant film.
+Jerry B., (the engineer I'd been assigned to) and I had begun to figure out a way to calibrate the printer using some photo sensors and a brand new digital oscilliscope.
+By accurately measuring the amount of light at the film plane, we hoped we could use these sensors to create a calibration tool that could be used by assembly line workers to quickly adjust the calibration pots to the desired measurement.
+This did help a bit.
+In the end however, the problem we couldn't overcome was the variability in the sensitometry of the instant film.
 The color balance would vary widely from the first print to the last print even within one ten pack of prints.

 Still Video Floppy and New Products